netdata/netdata/libnetdata/log/log2journal.md

 ## `log2journal` options

 ```
-Netdata log2journal
+Netdata log2journal v1.43.0-319-g4ada93a6e

-Convert a structured log to systemd-journald export format.
+Convert structured log input to systemd Journal Export Format.

+Using PCRE2 patterns, extract the fields from structured logs on the standard
+input, and generate output according to systemd Journal Export Format

-Usage: log2journal [OPTIONS] PATTERN
+Usage: ./log2journal [OPTIONS] PATTERN

 Options:

+  --filename-key=KEY
-  --filename-key=KEY       Add a field with KEY as the key and the current filename as value.
+       Add a field with KEY as the key and the current filename as value.
        Automatically detects filenames when piped after 'tail -F',
        and tail matches multiple filenames.
        To inject the filename when tailing a single file, use --inject.

+  --unmatched-key=KEY
-  --unmatched-key=KEY      Include unmatched log entries in the output with KEY as the field name.
+       Include unmatched log entries in the output with KEY as the field name.
        Use this to log unmatched entries to stdout instead of stderr.
        Use --inject-unmatched to inject additional fields to unmatched lines.

+  --duplicate=OLD,NEW
-  --duplicate=OLD,NEW      Duplicate a field with OLD key as NEW key, retaining the same value.
+       Duplicate a field with OLD key as NEW key, retaining the same value.
        Useful for further processing.
 Up to 2048 duplications allowed.

+  --inject=LINE
-  --inject=LINE            Inject constant fields into successfully parsed log entries.
+       Inject constant fields into successfully parsed log entries.
        Up to 2048 fields can be injected.

+  --inject-unmatched=LINE
-  --inject-unmatched=LINE  Inject lines into the output for each unmatched log entry.
+       Inject lines into the output for each unmatched log entry.
        Up to 2048 such lines can be injected.

+  -h, --help
-  -h, --help               Display this help and exit.
+       Display this help and exit.

+  PATTERN
        PATTERN should be a valid PCRE2 regular expression.
-Regular expressions without group names are ignored.
+       Regular expressions without named groups are ignored.

 The maximum line length accepted is 1048576 characters
 The maximum number of fields in the PCRE2 pattern is 8192
 ```

 ## `systemd-cat-native` options

 ```

-Netdata systemd-cat-native
+Netdata systemd-cat-native v1.43.0-319-g4ada93a6e

 This program reads from its standard input, lines in the format: